 Although part of the Federal Government, FCA has a more flexible salary and benefits program than most other Government offices.
 Many benefits are paid for by the Agency, at no cost to employees, while others are generously subsidized.
 The following provides highlights of FCA’s benefit programs.
-A printer-friendly version of this information is available in PDF.

 Note: This is only a summary, and all benefits are subject to amendments.
 If a conflict exists between this summary and the full program or plan provisions, the provisions will prevail.

 - Group Life Insurance

 - Life Cycle Account

 - Disability Programs

 - Vacation, Sick Leave, Family Leave, and Holidays

 - Public Transportation Subsidy and Free Parking

 Federal employees can choose from a wide selection of health insurance plans for themselves and their families.
 Currently, the Federal Government pays on average 72 percent of the cost of coverage.
 Unlike a growing number of private-sector workers, Federal employees, under certain conditions, can continue their health insurance into retirement with the same Government subsidy.
 As a benefit for its active (that is, unretired) employees, FCA covers on average an additional 18 percent of their cost of coverage.
 FCA employees and their families may choose from the following types of plans: